awanmbandi/realworld-cicd-pipeline-project/README.md

   - Confirm the status shows *"Active (running)"*
   - Exit

-### Configure The "Node Exporter" accross the "Dev", "Stage" and "Prod" instances including your "Pipeline Infra"
+### Configure The "Node Exporter" on the "Dev", "Stage" and "Prod" instances including your "Pipeline Infra"
   - Login/SSH into the "Dev-Env", "Stage-Env" and "Prod-Env" VM instance
   - Perform the following operations on all of them
   - Install git by running: `sudo yum install git -y `